New World Order (The Falcon and the Winter Soldier): Writing

 The central conflict that Spellman and Marvel wanted to explore with the series was whether Wilson would become Captain America after being handed the shield by Steve Rogers at the end of Endgame.
-They felt that having the government "betray" Wilson by naming someone else as Captain America would be the most appropriate way to approach this question while aligning with the series' themes, and went through "50,000 different versions" before settling on the final storyline: Wilson chooses to give up the shield early in the episode, and then John Walker is introduced as a new government-approved Captain America at the end.
-Skogland described this ending as "the hammer into the nail" for the conversation started when Wilson decides to give up the shield, and said it is what kickstarts the rest of the series' story.
-She highlighted the nationalistic language used in the government announcement, such as "relatable", "this country", and "America's greatest values".
-Spellman explained that Wilson seeing the government handing the shield to "some unknown white guy" played into his doubts about himself, and added that a Black man being betrayed by his country was "powerful" but unsurprising to Wilson and the audience.
+They felt that having the US government "betray" Wilson by naming someone else as Captain America would be the most appropriate way to align with the series' themes.
+They went through many different versions before settling on the final storyline: Wilson chooses to give up the shield early in the episode, and then John Walker is introduced as the new government-approved Captain America at the end.
+Skogland described this ending as "the hammer into the nail" for the conversation regarding Wilson's relinquishment of the shield, and it kickstarts the story for the rest of the series.
+She highlighted the nationalist rhetoric used in the announcement, with quotes such as "relatable", "this country", and "America's greatest values".
+Spellman explained that Wilson would focus on his internal doubts after seeing the government hand the shield to "some unknown white guy" and added that a Black man being betrayed by his country was powerful but unsurprising to both Wilson and the audience.
+He was confident in exploring that interpretation of betrayal as the writers' room mostly consisted of Black people who were equipped to candidly portray the difficulties that the first African-American superhero would face.
+He said Wilson was uncertain because of Rogers's absence, which had put pressure on Wilson, and also because he was a Black man being handed Captain America's mantle.
+Spellman felt it would be dishonest to "tell a story about a Black man holding that shield without his identity making him very, very ambivalent about whether or not it's a good thing".

 Spellman initially wanted the government to take the shield from Wilson, but Moore suggested that Wilson relinquish it on his own to make it more of a character moment.

-When Wilson decides to give up the shield, his decision is questioned by James "Rhodey" Rhodes.
-Skogland noted that Rhodes serves as a mentor to Wilson in the series, while Spellman said the two have "a shorthand" that allows the audience to "fill in the blanks" when the pair pause in the scene.
-Spellman also felt that it was apparent to audiences that the scene features the two main Black superheroes from the MCU having a quiet moment together, and said there is an underlying suggestion that Rhodes as the hero War Machine has filled the role left by Tony Stark / Iron Man and he is wondering why Wilson has not done the same for Rogers' mantle.
-Many iterations of this scene were discussed, including a version where Wilson and Rhodes talk while flying in their respective superhero suits, but ultimately a quieter and more poignant direction was taken.
+When Wilson does this in the episode, his decision is questioned by James "Rhodey" Rhodes / War Machine.
+Skogland said Rhodes was a mentor for Wilson in the series, while Spellman said the two characters have a shorthand that allows the audience to "fill in the blanks" when the pair pause during the scene.
+Spellman also felt that it was apparent to audiences that the scene features the two main Black superheroes from the MCU having a quiet moment together and said there is an underlying suggestion that Rhodes has filled the role left by his friend Tony Stark / Iron Man and is wondering why Wilson has not done the same for Rogers.
+Many iterations of this scene were discussed, including a version where Wilson and Rhodes talk while flying in their respective superhero suits, but ultimately a quieter and more poignant direction was taken with the pair walking around a museum exhibit.